fluvius-io/rjs-frame/lib/rjs-frame/docs/guides/localStorage-persistence.md

 ## XRay Debug Mode

-The XRay flag is now stored in globalState and persists across browser sessions.
+The XRay flag is now stored in appSettings and persists across browser sessions.

 ### Using XRay Mode